-- a person who offers or negotiates terms of a mortgage loan with or on behalf of an immediate family member of the individual; - an individual who offers or negotiates terms of a mortgage loan secured by a dwelling that served as the person's residence: - an employee whose employment as a processor or underwriter is undertaken pursuant to the direction and supervision of a licensee or exempt person except when the processor or underwriter is working as an independent contractor; - an attorney who works for a mortgage lender, pursuant to a contract, for loss mitigation efforts or third party independent contractor who is HUD-certified, Neighborworks-certified, or similarly certified, who works for a mortgage lender, pursuant to a contract, for loss mitigation efforts; - a manufactured home retailer and its employees if performing only clerical or support duties in connection with the sale or lease of a manufactured home and the manufactured home retailer and its employees receive no compensation or other gain from a mortgage lender or a mortgage broker for the performance of the clerical or support duties; or - any other person deemed exempt pursuant to the Secure and Fair Enforcement Licensing Act (SAFE Act), Section 1508, Title V of the Housing and Economic Recovery Act of 2008, Public Law 110-289, and any regulations promulgated thereunder. - "Individual servicing a mortgage loan" means an employee of a mortgage lender licensed in South Carolina that: [§37-22-110(22)(a)(b)(c)] - collects or receives payments including payments of principal, interest, escrow amounts, and other amounts due on existing obligations due and owing to the licensed mortgage lender for a mortgage; - works with the borrower and the licensed mortgage lender, collects data, and makes decisions necessary to modify, either temporarily or permanently, certain terms of those obligations; or - otherwise finalizes collection through the foreclosure process. - "Licensee" means a person who is licensed pursuant to this chapter [§37-22-110(23)]. - "Loan correspondent" means a person engaged in the business of making mortgage loans as a third party originator and who does not engage in all three of the following activities with respect to each mortgage loan: [§37-22-110 (25(a)(b)(c)] - underwrite the mortgage loan written by their employees; - approve the mortgage loan; and - fund the mortgage loan utilizing an unrestricted warehouse or credit line - A loan correspondent is not a mortgage lender
+- a person who offers or negotiates terms of a mortgage loan with or on behalf of an immediate family member of the individual; - an individual who offers or negotiates terms of a mortgage loan secured by a dwelling that served as the person's residence; - an employee whose employment as a processor or underwriter is undertaken pursuant to the direction and supervision of a licensee or exempt person except when the processor or underwriter is working as an independent contractor; - an attorney who works for a mortgage lender, pursuant to a contract, for loss mitigation efforts or third party independent contractor who is HUD-certified, Neighborworks-certified, or similarly certified, who works for a mortgage lender, pursuant to a contract, for loss mitigation efforts; - a retailer of manufactured or modular homes or an employee of the retailer if the retailer or employee: - (i) does not receive compensation or other gain for engaging in activities described in item (1), (2), or (26) in excess of any compensation or gain received in a comparable cash transaction: - (ii) discloses in writing to the consumer any corporate affiliation with any creditor and, if a corporate affiliation exists, the identity of at least one unaffiliated creditor; and - (iii) does not directly negotiate with the consumer or lender on loan terms including, but not limited to, rates, fees, and other costs; or - any other person deemed exempt pursuant to the Secure and Fair Enforcement Licensing Act (SAFE Act), Section 1508, Title V of the Housing and Economic Recovery Act of 2008, Public Law 110-289, and any regulations promulgated thereunder. - "Individual servicing a mortgage loan" means an employee of a mortgage lender licensed in South Carolina that: [§37-22-110(22)(a)(b)(c)] - collects or receives payments including payments of principal, interest, escrow amounts, and other amounts due on existing obligations due and owing to the licensed mortgage lender for a mortgage; - works with the borrower and the licensed mortgage lender, collects data, and makes decisions necessary to modify, either temporarily or permanently, certain terms of those obligations; or - o otherwise finalizes collection through the foreclosure process. - "Licensee" means a person who is licensed pursuant to this chapter [§37-22-110(23)]. - "Loan correspondent" means a person engaged in the business of making mortgage loans as a third party originator and who does not engage in all three of the following activities with respect to each mortgage loan: [§37-22-110 (25(a)(b)(c)] - underwrite the mortgage loan written by their employees; - approve the mortgage loan; and - o fund the mortgage loan utilizing an unrestricted warehouse or credit line - A loan correspondent is not a mortgage lender